Frequently Asked Questions

 What is Bandpass Design's mission for success?

-Our mission is to design and manufacture a diverse range of furniture for geek culture, especially as what defines geek culture expands into how one loves music, video games, cocktails, books, maker spaces, design, and anything else unique.
+Our mission is to design and manufacture a range of furniture for geek culture, especially as what defines geek culture expands into how one loves music, video games, cocktails, books, maker spaces, design, and anything else unique.

 Why is Bandpass Design's mission any different than other geek influenced companies?